rjw245/quineMcCluskey/README.md

 f = m(0,512)

 and get both its SOP and POS representations in about 2.5 minutes.
 I expect on an average computer it would take longer.
 This is a function containing 10 inputs, which is all we are meant to be responsible for, but I expect other functions with 10 inputs may take longer.
-With this kind of problem, you come up against the limits of the computerís processing power.
+With this kind of problem, you come up against the limits of the computer‚Äôs processing power.
 I think my implementation is fairly efficient and even so, it still lags on larger inputs such as the one above.
-Iím hoping this will be acceptable given that the problem being solved by the computer is a very difficult one.
+I‚Äôm hoping this will be acceptable given that the problem being solved by the computer is a very difficult one.

 HANDLING MULTIPLE SOLUTIONS:

 Sometimes there are multiple minimizations of the same cost.
 In these cases, the program will choose one of these lowest-cost solutions and report it as the solution to the function.
 It does not report all minimizations.
 This may lead to the situation where the solution for a particular function is listed elsewhere as one thing and this program will give another answer.
-Rather than assume the programís answer is wrong, one should look into whether or not the programís solution is any more costly that the printed solution while still covering all minterms.
-An example is this function from the project specification: m(1,5,3)+d(2,4) is minimized to A'C + AB' by my program, however the project specification gives BíC+AíC as the minimization.
-In reality, both of these solutions are correct and both are of the same cost, so this programís answer should be acceptable.
+Rather than assume the program‚Äôs answer is wrong, one should look into whether or not the program‚Äôs solution is any more costly that the printed solution while still covering all minterms.
+An example is this function from the project specification: m(1,5,3)+d(2,4) is minimized to A'C + AB' by my program, however the project specification gives B‚ÄôC+A‚ÄôC as the minimization.
+In reality, both of these solutions are correct and both are of the same cost, so this program‚Äôs answer should be acceptable.